sumit07sagar/sumit07sagar/README.md

 ---

-<sub>Roles, dates, and metrics reflect my LinkedIn profile and real engagements.
+<sub>Engagements and metrics reflect real client retainers.
 Quantitative results are drawn from actual campaigns, audit reports, and analytics.</sub>